Gham556/Rock-Paper-Scissors/README.md

 All in all, this project took longer than I planned but was a great debugging excercise.
 I have a much better understanding of functions and variables, and improved my syntax.
 The most important lesson I learned was how to use the Chrome Debugger which I have only briefly explored and yet it solved an issue that I had spent a couple hours tracking down.

+//UI//

+As a follow up to this project I was tasked with created an on page UI that completed the above functions.
+I did this by creating three buttons that triggered the playRound function on click.
+Then, adding a score tracker and an alert that signals who the first to reach 5 is.

+The biggest problem I had was getting the buttons to work, and then after that finding a way to call the button class, so that it could be used as a variabel in the play round function.